 If gaskets are to be replaced, the cork-rubber composition is better than leather, because it is of a more uniform thickness and is not porous, as leather is.
 Stock no. 398 is suggested for the several gaskets used.
 This is a strip 4" by 54".
 If you will dab a little rubber stamp pad ink over each of the screw holes and the outline and press the gasket strip over it, it will be an easy way to locate and cut out the holes from this resulting imprint.

 The "L" board has one screwed and glued joint.
 The glued joint should be considered "suspect".
 Remove the few screws, then try to break it Not really try, but if the glue joint is defective, a light "rap" on both ends should prove or disprove the soundness of it.

 Note 1.
-It is this authors opinion that the correct valve travel is 0.040".
+It is this authors opinion that the correct valve travel for the secondary valves is 0.040".
 Furthermore, I believe that all materials used in the rebuilding process should be as close as possible to the original materials.
-Synthetic materials have proven to be somewhat unreliable.
+Synthetic materials have proven to be unreliable.
 Also, patent leather valve facings have a tendency to stick to the metal valve plate, and require more vacuum to pull away from the seat.
 Real leather does not have these problems.

 Very Important Note: There are distinct differences between the parts for the Single and Double Valves in the Standard Action.
 When in doubt, it is always wise to send a sample, of the parts you want, to the supplier or retailer and let them pick the right parts for you.

-(The above prices are over thirty years old.)
+(The above prices are over forty years old.)